pavanKumarKR2000/commutatus-task/README.md

 - you can filter an employee by name,email and phone number

 ## Technologies used in the projects are
--next js
+- next js
--typescript
+- typescript
--tailwind css for styling
+- tailwind css for styling
--shadcn ui for basic components
+- shadcn ui for basic components
--zustand for state management and persisting the state
+- zustand for state management and persisting the state